ddebrup/Wordadora/README.md

 # Wordadora - Vocabulary Builder
 #### *~The next-door Vocabulary Teacher*
 Read some books, articles, or blogs, and came across some new words?
-Wanna felt like knowing their meanings?
+Wanna felt an urge to know their meanings?
+Thought of searching for their meanings later and eventually ended up forgetting them?
 Wordadora comes to your rescue.

 #### Wordadora is your next-door Vocabulary Teacher, built with love, just for you!
 With it offering a range of smart features, the main word base upon which it functions on can be modified as per the user choice.